 Why You Need a Spinal Cord Injury Lawyer

 Pennsylvania spinal cord injuries often involve more than just an injury to your back and a loss of function and mobility.
 If someone else caused your injury, hiring a Pennsylvania spinal cord injury attorney will help you get the money you need to cover all of your expenses related to the accident.
 There are several complications that often come along with SCIs, including:

 - Trouble breathing

 - Inability to sense pain

 - Sexual dysfunction

 As days go by, more damage can also happen because of swelling and bleeding.
 Spinal cord injuries aren’t always obvious, and some symptoms can come on well after an accident happens.
 Treatment can be very involved and costly, including medications and equipment, rehabilitation, long hospital stays, and invasive surgeries.
 Treatment is expensive, and care can be a lifelong commitment.

-Over 200,000 people are living with a spinal cord injury in the U.S. today, and another 12,000 people sustain a SCI every single year.
+According to Baizer Kolar P.C., over 200,000 people are living with a spinal cord injury in the U.S. today, and another 12,000 people sustain a SCI every single year.
 All of these people are coping with the widespread effects of a serious injury and they are relying on medicine, equipment, rehabilitation, and loved ones to get them through the day-to-day.